 Allows to read the offset of the trigger window with respect to the trigger itself, see § 4.5.3.
-After this OPCODE a 16-bit word must be read at the same location of the OPCODE itself.
+After this OPCODE 8 16-bit words must be read at the same location of the OPCODE itself.
 The microcontroller will remain in a wait status until a 16-bit word is read.